MartyJan/SAD-SLAM/README.md

 * remove dynamic objects.
 <br />
 We validate our proposed SAD-SLAM on some datasets and experiments.
-Please refer to the three individual directory to see our work.
+Please refer to the three individual directories,
-Thank you.
+thank you.

 ---

-## SA Optimization
+## Sign-Agnostic (SA) Optimization
 to do ...

 ---